AndrewHolloway0/SetupWindows/README.md

 # Prerequisites
-You will need to enable running untrusted scripts on your system.
-Run the following command before continuing.

-`Set-ExecutionPolicy -ExecutionPolicy Bypass`
+You may not be able to run the script directly on the system due to your Execution Policy.

+Running the script requires running the following in a CMD window.

+`powershell -noexit -ExecutionPolicy Bypass -File installApps.ps1`